 Want to save this recipe?

-1. Place thawed puff pastry sheets onto one large baking sheet lined with silicone baking mat.
+- Place thawed puff pastry sheets onto one large baking sheet lined.
 If they do not fit on one baking sheet, you will need to bake on two baking sheets or bake one at a time.
-Bake at 400ºF until puff pastry is golden, about 10 minutes.
+Bake until golden per package directions.
 Let puff pastry sit until cool to touch.

-6. Whip together heavy cream and 2 teaspoon sugar in a cold bowl until stiff peaks are formed.
+- Whip the heavy cream and 2 teaspoon sugar in a cold bowl until stiff peaks are formed.
 Carefully spread half of the whipped cream over the top.
 Keep remaining whipped cream in the refrigerator.

-7. Bake in oven at 400ºF until browned and bubbly, approximately 10 minutes.
+- Bake until browned and bubbly, approximately 10 minutes.
 Garnish with dried rose petals.
-Serve hot with the remaining whipped cream
+Serve hot with the remaining whipped cream.

 Egyptian Bread Pudding (Om Ali) with Raisins and Nuts